 In a Los Angeles area lab in 1991, sitcom executives put The Brady Bunch and Full House into a petri dish, and Step by Step was born.
 It ran for seven years, and although it won’t be revived on Netflix anytime soon, it was certainly charming.
 Fans loved the wacky tale of a widow and divorcee who met on vacation and got married without telling their kids.
 The plot paved way for seasons of the charming misunderstandings and shenanigans that ensue when two families are blended.

 The show emphasized love between the Foster and Lambert families, but behind the shiny facade of '90s TV, things were a little darker.
-From abuse convictions to money troubles, the cast faced their fair share of incredibly grim issues.
+From abuse convictions to money troubles, the cast faced their fair share of grim issues.

 Sasha Mitchell Was In And Out Of Prison

-Robbins was accused of child abuse in the past, and full custody of the children was granted to Mitchell because of alleged neglect and violence by Jeanette.
-Mitchell was quoted in an interview that he "restrained her in a way that was deemed spousal abuse" after she was violent toward him and the children.
+Robbins was accused of child abuse in the past, and full custody of the children was granted to Mitchell because of alleged neglect and violence by Robbins.
+Mitchell was quoted in an interview syaing that he "restrained her in a way that was deemed spousal abuse" after she was violent toward him and the children.
 However, Mitchell was later convicted on charges of child endangerment.

 Angela Watson Was Robbed By Her Parents

 After Step by Step ended, Angela Watson, who played Karen Foster, realized that the $2.5 million she earned from her 10 years as a child actor was gone — her parents misspent the money and saved none for her.
 Watson shared her story and discovered that it was a common problem among child actors.
 In 2000, she started Child Actors Supporting Themselves (CAST), an organization that assists child actors in managing their own finances.

 Sasha Mitchell's Domestic Violence Eventually Got Him Kicked Off The Show